![]() |

 Options:

-, then the input will be read from stdin.
+If IN-MAT is - then the matrix is read from stdin.

 The implemented recognition algorithm is based on An Almost Linear-Time Algorithm for Graph Realization by Robert E. Bixby and Donald K. Wagner (Mathematics of Operations Research, 1988).
 For a matrix \( M \in \{0,1\}^{m \times n}\) with \( k \) nonzeros it runs in \( \mathcal{O}( k \cdot \alpha(k, m) ) \) time, where \( \alpha(\cdot) \) denotes the inverse Ackerman function.